tonisco82/Systems-Programming-and-Concurrency-ECE-252/README.md

 Assignment 2: Communicating with remote server using sockets: getaddrinfo(), socket(), connect(), send(), and recv().

-Assignment 3: Solving the N-Queens problem using N threads, each thread representing the position of the first queen.
+Assignment 3: Solving the N-Queens problem using N threads, each representing the position of the first queen.

 Assignment 4: